 Change in reliability requirement or reserve margin.

-Extreme weather;

-Economic downturn;

 Potential future changes in legal mandates;

 Any other uncertain factors that the electric utility determines may be critical to the performance of alternative resource plans; and

 Any other uncertain factors the commission orders the electric utility to analyze for assessing uncertainty with respect to scenarios or alternative resource plans as part of the Pre-IRP proceeding.